PaulBowden673/Projects-MP-MP2-Quiz/README.md

 ### Languages
  -  [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5)  - This was used for the layout of the website.
  -  [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS)    - This was used to style the website.
+ - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - THis was used to make the website interactive and make the quiz work.
 ### Libraries
  - [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) -  This was used to design a mobile-first responsive website layout quickly, also using components ( navigation bar, modal, form, footer)
- - [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - This was used to make the website interactive and make the game work.
  ### Tools
  - [Google Fonts](https://fonts.google.com/) - This was used for selecting the fonts for the website.
  - [amiresponsive](http://ami.responsivedesign.is/) - This was used to check how responsive the site is on different devices.
  - [Gitpod](https://www.gitpod.io/) - Online IDE linked to GitHub repository, this was used to write my code.
  - [GitHub](https://github.com/) - This was used to store, host and deploy the project files, after being pushed from Gitpod.
  - [Lighthouse](https://developers.google.com/web/tools/lighthouse) - This was used to audit My site for quality and to check responsiveness.
+- [EmailJS](https://www.emailjs.com/) - This was used to send emails to the owner from the contact form contained in the quiz.
 ## Future updates

 - Fetch questions from JSON file to allow questions to be changed without changing the code - struggled to be able to impliment this at this time.
 - Change the qustions so the answers are in a random order to avoid regular users knowing where the answers will be
-- Add more questions to give a better experience for returning users
+- Add more questions in  random order to give a better experience for returning users
 - Add futher sets of questions to make the game more challenging, such as Food Safety, Fire Safety, Licensing.

 ## Testing
  I have thoroughly tested this website and was unable to find any broken links within it.
-I have also tried to submit blank contact forms and forms with incorrect email addresses which gave me an error message on each field to show that the required attribute within my form is working as it should.
+I have also tried to submit blank contact forms and forms with incorrect email addresses which gave me an error message by way of alert box when thhe emial was sent.

  ### Testing User Stories from UX section
 User stories from the UX section were tested to ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.